arvidn/libtorrent/branches/RC_0_14/docs/manual.rst

 This exception is thrown from the constructor of ``torrent_info`` if the given bencoded information doesn't meet the requirements on what information has to be present in a torrent file.

-libtorrent may sometimes try to listen on port 0, if all other ports failed.
-Port 0 asks the operating system to pick a port that's free).
-If that fails you may see a listen_failed_alert_ with port 0 even if you didn't ask to listen on it.

 ::